PRESENTATION OF NEW COSMIC PARADIGM

 Understanding of Reality – A Cosmic Paradigm Shift

-A paradigm shift, away from a materialistic mechanistic worldview according to which chance and coincidence govern, towards an understanding of a reality according to which the universe is infinite and alive and where life is controlled and governed by an all-embracing universal consciusness in harmony with eternal creative principles and precise laws of nature that are associated with it.
+A paradigm shift, away from a materialistic mechanistic worldview according to which chance and coincidence govern, towards an understanding of reality according to which the universe is infinite and alive and where life is controlled and governed by an all-embracing universal consciousness in harmony with eternal creative principles and precise laws of nature that are associated with it.
 Cosmos is presented as a multidimensional, infinite and eternal continuum, the ultimate ground of which is the quintessence of immateriality, entirely in line with that insight which one is approaching within especially particle physics and astrophysics.
 Life, plus the experience of it and the phenomenon consciousness, are presented as timeless realities.
 That which we call ‘death’ is nothing other than an expression for the fact that life temporarily continues in another dimension.
 We are all immortal fragments of that living totality we call Cosmos.

 Martinus – Martinus Cosmology